Tezsure/Tezster-CLI/README.md

 eg.- tezster deploy simplecontract /home/op/testcontract.tz "\"helloworld\"" bootstrap1

 ```
-if this is successful, you'll receive a contract hash.
+if this is successful, you'll receive a contract address.

-To call the contract, run
+If you want to make any other trasnactions into already deployed contracts, then call the contract

 ```
 tezster call <contract label> <argument value> <account>